asyncapi/website/pages/docs/concepts/asyncapi-document/adding-channels.md

 Having multiple channels in one server allows for better organization and management of different events or messages within the same server instance, providing a more modular and scalable architecture for handling various functionalities.
 It enables clients to send to specific channels based on their interests or requirements, ensuring efficient message delivery and reducing complexity in the overall system design.

+Here is a diagram showing a single server hosting multiple channels:

 ```mermaid
 graph TD
   subgraph Server